Deadmau5: Stage design

+Zimmerman was highly influential to the rise of audio-visual shows, following the performances of Daft Punk with their pyramid stage during their Alive 2007 tour.
 In April 2010, Zimmerman unveiled his first "Cube" stage at Coachella.
 The Cube was Zimmerman's stage setup primarily featured on tours.
 The Cube and its following iterations were large half-cube shaped LED screens accompanied with extensive surrounding lighting and pyrotechnics.
 On March 25, 2017, Zimmerman began a concert tour with the "Cube 2.1" stage set, a larger version of the Cube.
 The tour, entitled Lots of Shows in a Row, toured North America and Europe to promote the release of W:/2016Album/.
-Another iteration of the Cube, called the "Cube V3", was able to rotate a full 360 degrees and tilt.
-He retired the Cube stage design in 2025 and is set to debut a new stage design.
-The Jim Henson Creature Shop designs and fabricates Zimmerman's mau5heads.
+The final iteration of the Cube, called the "Cube V3", was able to rotate a full 360 degrees and tilt.
+The stage design included over 600 LED panels and weighed 260 tons, requiring a large team to transport and custom technology to operate.
+Zimmerman retired the Cube stage design in 2025 The Jim Henson Creature Shop designs and fabricates Zimmerman's mau5heads.

 Video game appearances

 Zimmerman is a playable avatar in the 2010 video game DJ Hero 2.
 The game featured several tracks by the artist, including a mix of "Ghosts 'n' Stuff" with Lady Gaga's "Just Dance".
-Zimmerman is also referenced in the 2014 video game Goat Simulator with an unlockable character called "deadgoa7".
 His music has been included in other video game titles, including a custom soundtrack for Dota 2 and in the 2020 video game Fuser with "Ghosts 'n' Stuff" featured as a mixable song.
 In the mobile app Family Guy: The Quest for Stuff by TinyCo, Deadmau5 was available for purchase as a playable character during the "PeterPalooza".

 Virtual versions of his helmet were also an available accessory as a topper and antenna in Rocket League.

-Deadmau5's Minecraft account has ears that are linked to his username, which cannot normally be created using the game's "skins."
-On May 8, 2020, In Fortnite, a multi-part virtual concert by Dillon Francis, Steve Aoki, and Deadmau5 himself was held to celebrate the full release of the "Party Royale" game mode.
+On May 8, 2020, in Fortnite, a multi-part virtual concert by Dillon Francis, Steve Aoki, and Deadmau5 himself was held to celebrate the full release of the "Party Royale" game mode.
 In November 2024, Zimmerman collaborated with the mobile game World of Tanks Blitz, introducing Deadmau5-themed tanks, quests, and releasing the track "Familiars" through the game.
 The next year, Zimmerman and Oberhasli Studios released the video game "Meowingtons Simulator".
 The game centers on controlling Zimmerman's late cat Meowingtons with ragdoll physics synced to music.
 In August 2025, Zimmerman again collaborated with Rocket League and Fortnite, introducing a Deadmau5 themed McLaren sports car within both games, and his own outfit in Fortnite Battle Royale.
 The "Error5" EP released coinciding with the collaborations.